natanbc/andesite/API.md

 | get-stats | returns node stats |
 | subscribe | subscribes this connection to receive events from the guild (lavalink connections are automatically subscribed on `play` requests) |

+\* Currently, the equalizer op isn't supported, and the stats sent always have a null `frameStats` key.

 ## Singyeong